 set classpath=C:\snr;%classpath%;

 classpath is another environment variable which gives the address of the forest directory to the OS. %classpath% informs the OS to append the already existing classpath to the current classpath that is right now set.

 3rd Step:

 Now finally, write a program from the target directory D:/sumathi and access the package.

+notepad Animal.java